karthik-d/room-slot-booking/README.md

 ### Customer Details (NO AUTHENTICATION)
  ### Relative URLs
- - URL 1: For Listing All (GET) Customer and Creating Customer (POST)
+ - **URL 1**: For Listing All (GET) Customer and Creating Customer (POST)
  ```
  /api/cust-handler/
  ```
- - URL 2: For Viewing Specific Customer(GET) and Deleting a Customer (DELETE)
+ - **URL 2**: For Viewing Specific Customer(GET) and Deleting a Customer (DELETE)
  - The id for customer can be found in the JSON data returned by the Listing URL
  - The URL to specific user can be found in the JSON data returned by the Listing URL
  ```
  /api/cust-detail/id/
  ```